Everest base Camp Luxury Lodge Trek

 Helicopter rescue

-If you are stuck at Lukla or anywhere on the days of your trek, we have a helicopter rescue facility.
-The cost is around USD 4500-5000, and the helicopter can lift four people per flight.
+If you are stuck at Lukla or anywhere during your trek, we have a helicopter rescue facility available.
+The cost is approximately USD 4,800-5,000, and the helicopter can carry four people per flight.

 An alternative option for the Luxury Everest Base Camp trek

 Suppose you change your mind about the Everest Base Camp trek due to flight cancellation.
 In that case, you can choose an alternative expedition to the Langtang region, the Annapurna region, the Makalu-Barun region, or any viable destination you wish.
-If you are still up with your Everest plan, we welcome you to stay in Kathmandu until you fly to Lukla and start the trek.
+If you are still committed to your Everest plan, we welcome you to stay in Kathmandu until you fly to Lukla and begin the trek.

 No refunds

 We do not offer refunds for services (such as hotel, transport, aviation, etc.) included in the package that you would not use later.
 Apart from this, Peregrine Treks and Tours make this trip the best trip of your life.
-We believe in providing quality service along with well-trained, quality professional guides.
+We believe in providing quality service alongside well-trained, professional guides.

 Frequently Asked Questions